linkerd/website/linkerd.io/content/blog/2024/0425-edge-release-roundup.md

 panic if it encountered an error listing mirror services while fixing its list of endpoints, and continues work on upcoming IPv6 support.
-It also allows correctly setting policy controller resources via Helm, instead of just defaulting them to the same as the destination controller (thanks, [Grigority Mikhalkin]!), allows relabeling metrics to customize how high-cardinality metrics get handled (thanks, [Cemal Y. Dalar]!), and does a little cleanup of documentation in the code (thanks, [hanghuge]!).
+It also allows correctly setting policy controller resources via Helm, instead of just defaulting them to the same as the destination controller (thanks, [Grigoriy Mikhalkin]!), allows relabeling metrics to customize how high-cardinality metrics get handled (thanks, [Cemal Y. Dalar]!), and does a little cleanup of documentation in the code (thanks, [hanghuge]!).